 The Navajo Parks and Recreation Department (NPRD) is proposing to establish nine helicopter landing sites from near Lee’s Ferry in the southwest along the south shore of Lake Powell to the San Juan arm of the lake northeast of Navajo Mountain.
 EnviroSystems conducted a biological survey and wrote a biological evaluation to assess habitat and determine the potential effects, if any, that use of the landing sites may have on special-status species listed by the Navajo Nation Department of Fish and Wildlife.
 EnviroSystems consulted NNDFW’s Wildlife Biologist regarding flight paths and their impacts to migratory bird species and eagles on the Navajo Nation.
 Given the very real potential for Brady pincushion cactus to occur at one of the landing sites, We conducted a species-specific survey during the flowering season (typically mid-March to mid-April).
 The survey consisted of 3-meter transects over an approximately 6.65-acre area.
 Prior to the survey, EnviroSystems’ biologists visited a nearby known population of the species on Bureau of Land Management land to verify that the species was blooming and that it was an appropriate time to survey for the cactus.

-Browse examples of recent successfully completed weed mitigation projects.
+Browse examples of recent successfully completed vegetation management projects.

 Two Consecutive IDIQ Contracts with Coronado National Forest for Invasive Weed Treatment, Region 3 Forest Service

-EnviroSystems holds the second of two five-year IDIQ contracts with the Coronado National Forest for the identification and treatment of invasive plant species using integrated pest management methods.
-Since 2011, EnviroSystems has been conducting herbicide applications of several hundred acres in canyons on the western slopes of the Santa Catalina Mountains and the Nogalas Ranger District.
+EnviroSystems holds the second of two 5-year IDIQ contract with the Coronado National Forest for the identification and treatment of invasive plant species using integrated pest management methods.
+EnviroSystems has conducted herbicide applications on thousands of acres in canyons on the western slopes of the Santa Catalina Mountains.
 The primary target species for the Coronado National Forest are buffelgrass, fountain grass, and Johnsongrass.
 Much of the work is in the Santa Catalina Mountains withing Pusch Ridge Wilderness characterized by steep slopes and deep canyons.
 Treatment areas are accessible by foot only so EnviroSystems coordinates with a local helicopter service to transport herbicides into the project area to reduce labor necessary for treatments.